Resumes

 The purpose of a resume is to highlight your skills and experience, and ultimately secure an interview.
 Most employers look at resumes for 6-10 seconds, so it needs to be visually appealing and grab the reader’s attention.
 There’s no one way to craft a resume, but you do want to make sure that it accurately describes your talents and abilities in a way that addresses the reader’s needs.

-After you have a draft of your resume, use these guidelines to refine and polish your resume.
+After you have a draft, refine and polish your resume using this resources:

 For industry specific resumes, check out these resources: